truckersmp-cli/truckersmp-cli/README.md

 ## Configuration file

 It's possible to set various game settings and third party programs in a configuration file.
-The default search path for the file is `$XDG_CONFIG_HOME/truckersmp-cli/truckersmp-cli.conf`.

 The configuration file format is similar to the INI format known from Windows with several sections `[section]` containing key-value-pairs `key = value`.
 All sections are optional and a key-value-pair has to be in a section.
 Boolean values can be `{yes,no}`, `{true,false}`, `{on,off}` and `{1,0}`.

+### Default configuration file path

+The default search path for the file is `$XDG_CONFIG_HOME/truckersmp-cli/truckersmp-cli.conf`.

 ### Sections for game modes